-Kari Aanestad is the development manager at the Minnesota Council of Nonprofits.
+Kari Aanestad is the director of advancement at the Minnesota Council of Nonprofits.
 In this role, Kari secures and stewards grant and individual donor support for MCN.
 She also supports the development of other fundraising professionals throughout Minnesota through various channels including in-person and online trainings, the Minnesota Grants Alert, and the Minnesota Grants Directory.
 Kari holds a bachelor of arts in English and political science from Augsburg College and a master of divinity from Luther Seminary.
 Most recently she served as grant writer and outcomes manager for St. David’s Center.
 Kari brings a holistic wealth of experience to her role including international travel to over 20 countries, hospital chaplaincy in England, and teaching and tutoring positions ranging from elementary to post-graduate levels in writing and compassionate communication.

 Jake Blumberg is the executive director of GiveMN.
 Jake believes that a successful strategy, campaign, and message can expand the impact of the nonprofits doing incredible work in our communities.
 Jake has a background that spans leadership roles in nonprofits, politics and higher education.
 As the senior director of development and community engagement at Open Arms of Minnesota, Jake launched giving campaigns that raised hundreds of thousands of dollars.
 As co-finance director of Minnesotans United, he helped lead a multimillion dollar campaign to win the freedom to marry for same sex couples in Minnesota.
 And in Washington D.C., Jake concurrently attained a master’s degree in political management from The George Washington University while working as a speech writer and associate director of development for The George Washington University Law School.